top of page

 After the tomatoes are soft, begin to ladle them into your food mill but don’t overfill.
 For mine, I use the tamper to press down the food as I turn the hand crank.
 The pulp and juice come down the “spout” and into the bowl.

-If I want to separate the pulp from the juice I place a strainer above the bowl.
+If I want to separate the pulp from the juice I place a honey strainer above the bowl or clean bucket.
 The seeds and skin continue down to the end of the cone and go into a different container.
 I usually run the waste through a second time and have found it still has a fair amount of pulp and juice in it.
 The final waste is quite dry and great for dehydrating and then grinding into TOMATO POWDER or composting or feeding to the chickens if you have them.

 A food mill is a great tool that results in juice and pulp that can be used in many different ways.